 Visiting a Japanese market with a local expert is one of the best ways to immerse yourself in Japan’s culinary culture.

-Whether you want to visit Tokyo’s Tsukiji Fish Market, Kyoto’s colorful Nishiki Market, a depachika food hall, or even a neighborhood grocery store, a private market tour is the best way to get direct access to the source of Japan’s amazing cuisine.
+Whether you want to visit Tokyo’s Tsukiji Market, Kyoto’s colorful Nishiki Market, a depachika food hall, or even a neighborhood grocery store, a private market tour is the best way to get direct access to the source of Japan’s amazing cuisine.

 In addition to learning about the ingredients and how they are utilized, your expert culinary guide will have insights on what to sample, and where to eat afterward!